Legitamine/metanthropes/README.md

 ### Latest Changes

 These are the latest changes for the Official Metanthropes RPG System for Foundry VTT

-#### 0.0.01 - 0.1.98
+#### 0.2.00 - latest builds (currently working on these)
-- Metanthropes System up until the alpha milestone goals
+- GitHub Milestone Integration with the Metanthropes Roadmap
-- System Characteristics & Stats, Buffs and Conditions auto-calculations
+- XP System Progressed Characteristics and Stats
+- Custom Initiative Ordering and Cycles and Rounds in Combat
+- Actor and Item sheets for Open Beta Introductory sessions requirements

+#### 0.0.102 - 0.1.99
 - Levels of Success & Failure and Stat Roll automated checks
+- Critical Success & Failure and automatic Destiny awarding
-- Multi-Actions, Destiny Re-Rolls, and Bonus & Penalties in Rolls
+- Multi-Actions, Automated Destiny Re-Rolls, and Bonus & Penalties in Rolls
+- Life Max value auto calculation
 - Initiative Roll and Combat System basics
+- Improved Foundry UI customization and more functional Actor and Item sheets

+#### 0.0.01 - 0.0.102
+- Initial Metanthropes System configuration, settings and Rules integration with Foundry VTT
+- Metanthropes RPG Characteristics & Stats, Buffs and Conditions & auto-calculations
 - Actor and Item sheets and minimal branding